 “Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn.”

 Want to learn how to invest in the stock market without losing money?
-Stock market games are a great way to practice whether you are a beginning investor or investing for awhile.
-These games are an example of learning by doing, also known as experiential learning and practical learning tools.
+Stock market games are a great way to practice whether you are a beginning investor or investing for a while.
+These games are examples of learning by doing, also known as experiential learning and practical learning tools.

 A Generational Opportunity?

-During the pandemic, we have seen a significant rise in stock volumes in 2020, with year-to-year volumes up nearly 100% in early 2021.
+During the pandemic, we saw a significant rise in stock volumes in 2020, with year-to-year volumes up nearly 100% in early 2021.
 Much of the higher volume seems to be coming from retail trading.
-As a result of rising interest, young people have been opening up a record number of accounts at Robinhood and Webull.
-Webull has a virtual trading platform for those not ready to invest real money yet.
+As a result of rising interest, young people have been opening up a record number of investment accounts at Robinhood and Webull.
+Additionally, Webull has the best stock market simulator app that provides a virtual trading platform for those who want to through a stock market simulation and are not ready to invest real money.

-This trend may signify a generational opportunity of young individual investors participating in the market as a path to building wealth.
-These new investors can build their future wealth by first learning how to handle risks, market volatility, ensure portfolio diversification, and financial concepts.
+This trend may signify a generational opportunity for young individual investors participating in the market as a path to building wealth.
+These new investors can build their future wealth by learning to handle risks and market volatility and ensure portfolio diversification and financial concepts.
 Engaging in stock market games can help you build your confidence, skills, and knowledge.